planmoni/app/README.md

 ### Option 2: Programmatic Migration
 The migrations can be applied programmatically using the Supabase client.
 See the migration files in `supabase/migrations/` for the SQL to execute.

+## ⚠️ URGENT: Fix Required for lock_funds Function

+**There is currently a critical database error that needs to be resolved immediately.**

+The `lock_funds` function has conflicting definitions causing function overloading errors.
+To fix this:

+1. **Go to your Supabase Dashboard** → SQL Editor
+2. **Copy and paste the entire contents** of `supabase/migrations/20250615135506_proud_coral.sql`
+3. **Execute the SQL** to resolve the function conflict

+**This migration MUST be applied before the app can function properly.**

 ## Available Migrations
 - `20250605200539_silent_bar.sql`
 - `20250605200543_broad_field.sql`